newsuk/times-components/.github/CONTRIBUTING.md

 ## Core Ideas

-* Components should work across all platforms (web, iOS, Android) to the same level of minimum functionality (as determined by UX).
+* Components should work across all platforms (web, iOS) to the same level of minimum functionality (as determined by UX).
 This is to ensure that master is always in a releasable state and app projects can use our components with confidence.
 To enable this we're using [react-native-web](https://github.com/necolas/react-native-web)
 * Components should provide a suite of sensible events for their interactions.
   This will allow metric components to report back for a given context
-* Screenshots are required for visual changes on web, iOS and Android.
+* Screenshots are required for visual changes on web, iOS.
 Pictures are worth a thousand words
 * Only add components that are wanted.
 They should form part of a larger feature and not be added in isolation because they might be useful in the future